 All insured people should choose a family practitioner, who is the first contact point in case of illness.
 The family practitioner treats minor illnesses, can make home visits and gives referrals to visit a medical specialist.
 No referral is needed to visit a psychiatrist, gynaecologist, dermatovenerologist, ophthalmologist, dentist, pulmonologist (for tuberculosis treatment), infection specialist (for HIV/AIDS treatment), surgeon or orthopaedist (for traumatology).

 For more information on family practitioners, see the website of Estonian Health Insurance Fund.
 The list of family practitioners in Tartu is available on the city of Tartu's website (in Estonian).
+Visit Health Board (in Estonian) page to see if the familty practitioner has free places for new patients.
 As the information is in Estonia, ask your tutor’s help when choosing and signing up with a family practitioner.
 In case the doctor does not speak English, you could also try asking your tutor to come with you to the appointment.
 Do not forget to take your EHIC or private health insurance documents with you.

-There is also 24-hour medical telephone counselling, call 1220.
+There is also 24-hour medical telephone counselling, tel: 1220.
 The service is guaranteed in Estonian and Russian.
-If using foreign mobile network operator, please dial +372 634 66 30 for medical counselling.
+If using foreign mobile network operator, please dial +372 634 6630 for medical counselling.